airbus-seclab/bincat/doc/tutorial.md

 mem[0x300200] = |6c6f6c2100|
 ```
 10. Click **Save**
-11. Click **Start**
-12. Enter a name under which this configuration should be saved
+11. Enter a name under which this configuration should be saved
+12. Click **Start**
 13. Notice that after a few seconds, the analysis has finished running, and the
     background for some of the instructions in the **IDA View-A** view has
     become gray
+14. Switch to the **BinCAT registers** view.
-14. Go to address `0x807` using the **g** shortcut.
+15. Go to address `0x807` using the **g** shortcut.
 This instruction is
     located directly before a call to `_sprintf(buffer, "Company = %s\n");`.
     Observe the value of the `esp` register in the **BinCAT Registers** view (it
     should be `0x1D50`).
 Open the **BinCAT Memory** view at this address, to
     observe the contents of the `buffer` pointer (`char *`) where `sprintf`
     results will be output (the value should be `0x1DEC`)
-15. Advance to the next instruction at address `0x80C`, and observe the
+16. Advance to the next instruction at address `0x80C`, and observe the
     value of the `buffer` that has been formatted by `sprintf` at address
     `0x1DEC`
-16. Hover your mouse over addresses `0x1D50`, `0x1D54`, `0x1D58` in the stack,
+17. Hover your mouse over addresses `0x1D50`, `0x1D54`, `0x1D58` in the stack,
     and observe the inferred types for the call to `sprintf`
-17. Go to address `0xA93`, which contains a call to a location that is stored
+18. Go to address `0xA93`, which contains a call to a location that is stored
     on the stack.
 Notice that IDA cannot resolve the destination address.
 In
     the **BinCAT Registers** view, use the *goto next node (1)* drop down menu
     to jump to the destination